RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section we conduct a theoretical analysis of the examined setting.
-We first introduce a set of common assumptions required for the analysis and derive convergence rate bounds.
-We then conduct and demonstrate the result of a stability analysis on the proposed update policy.
-The complete proofs of our theorems are available in the Appendix.
+In the analysis, we consider a perfect estimator, i.e. $\hat{\mathcal G}(\mathcal H_t) = \mathcal G(t)$, which achieves zero estimation error.
+This allows us to derive performance bounds for the ideal policy, which serve as a theoretical benchmark for any practical implementation.
+The analysis is structured as follows: We first introduce a set of common assumptions required for the analysis.
+We then derive the general convergence rate bounds and conduct and demonstrate the result of a stability analysis on the proposed update policy.
+The complete proofs of our theorems are available in the appendix.